2xAA/uC.js/README.md

 ```

 ### .top(topObj)
-Returns the top three audio submissions for this week.
+Returns the top three audio submissions for this week in an Array.
 No variables are needed to be passed to this function.
 ```JavaScript
 var topObj = {
 	success: function(data){},